 Geographic Television and National Geographic

-magazine in more than 40 countries.
+magazine, having gone on assignment in more than 40 countries.
 Born in

 Zimbabwe, he moved with his family to Australia

 when he was four years old, and he credits his wry sense of humor

 and strong sense of adventure to growing up on the continent.
 He